elastic/fleet-server/README.md

   docker.elastic.co/fleet-server/fleet-server:8.8.0
 ```

-### Running a development build
+### Running a local stack for development

+Fleet-server can be ran locally in stand-alone mode alongside Elasticsearch and Kibana for development/testing.

+Start by following the instructions to create a [development build](#development-build).

 #### ES and Kibana from SNAPSHOTS API on host

-Download SNAPSHOT builds for Elasticsearch and Kibana from the snapshots API:
+In order to run a development/snapshot fleet-server binary the corresponding SNAPSHOT builds of Elasticsearch and Kibana should be used:
-Edit the version and OS/arch to suit your system, or [check the API](https://artifacts-api.elastic.co/v1/search/8.7-SNAPSHOT) (change the version if needed) if the ones below does not suit you.
- - 8.7.0-SNAPSHOT-linux-x86_64.tar.gz
- - 8.7.0-SNAPSHOT-darwin-aarch64.tar.gz
- - 8.7.0-SNAPSHOT-windows-x86_64.zip
+The artifacts can be found with the artrifacts API, for example here's the [URL for 8,7-SNAPSHOT](https://artifacts-api.elastic.co/v1/search/8.7-SNAPSHOT) artifacts.

+The request will result in a JSON blob that descibes all artifacts.
+You will need to gather the URLs for Elasticsearch and Kibana that match your distribution, for example `linux/amd64`.

 TODO: parse the JSON to get the URL
 ```shell